BS in Communication Sciences & Disorders

 See the General Education/Core Curriculum for the School of Applied Sciences.
 Students in this major must take a second biology for the "Additional Science w/lab" requirement.

-The BSCSD degree requires an additional 15 hours in the following related subjects: 6 hours of modern/ancient language at the 200 level (all six hours must be in the same language); 3-hour physical science (astronomy, chemistry, geology, or physics); and 6 hours of history.
+The BSCSD degree requires an additional 3 hours in the following related subjects: 3-hour physical science (chemistry or physics).

 Other Academic Requirements